M2LabOrg/e-WRF/README.md

 </table>

-# ewrf
-e-WRF: Weather Research and Forecasting model for educational purposes
+# e-WRF: Weather Research and Forecasting model for educational purposes

 This page contains scripts for installing WRF for educational purposes.